dogaegeozden/ColoredMarkersApp/README.md

 ## About

-CSS Color Markers is a simple yet captivating project that showcases the versatility of CSS in creating visually appealing elements.
+CSS Colored Markers is a simple yet captivating project that showcases the versatility of CSS in creating visually appealing elements.
 Each marker is meticulously designed to evoke a sense of creativity and joy.

 ## Screenshots